vaskarsarma/SECUREAPI/README.md

 ## Description

-This is a Sample draft API protected by Auth0 access token.
+This is a Sample API protected by Auth0 access token.

 ## Prerequisites